 The above dialogue gives us some hints about Canadians:

-- Canadian brands (just like Canadians) are chameleons: Abroad, not many people knows that Four Seasons, RIM and IMAX are Canadian, because these brands just blend in with their surroundings.
-Having the ability to blend does not mean to be bland.
-Actually, it is quite the opposite: It means possessing the intelligence to analyze your surroundings and adapting accordingly.
+- Canadian brands (just like Canadians) are chameleons: Abroad, not many people know that Four Seasons, RIM and IMAX are Canadian, because these brands just blend in with their surroundings.
+Having the ability to combine does not mean to be bland.
+It is quite the opposite: It means possessing the intelligence to analyze your surroundings and adapting accordingly.
 Canadians have the unique ability to go with the flow and respect local culture.
-That’s why wherever they travel Canadians (individuals, group of people or companies) have the ability to be accepted as locals.
-That’s not a coincidence.
+That is why wherever they travel Canadians (individuals, group of people or companies) can be accepted as locals.
+That is not a coincidence.
 There are so many Canadian celebrities.
 But everybody thinks they are American.
 See it yourself.

 - Canadians are warm and social people.
 Mrs. Hanna’s book offers many great examples and analysis.
 As mentioned above, abroad they just blend in.
 At home, Canadians try really hard to make foreigners feel accepted.
 The underlying motif (both at home and abroad) is the “sense of belonging.”
 Although Canadians are not exceptionally nationalistic, many of them proudly carry maple leaf tattoos.
 Though it sounds controversial, there is an archetypal explanation for that.

 - National brands like Canadian Tire and Tim Hortons embody the Canadian culture: Not flashy but always reliable.
 Not expensive but truly accessible and egalitarian.
 Not setting trends but always convening community.
-They might be “no-frills brands” but they are also very good citizens.
+They might be “no-frills brands,” but they are also outstanding citizens.
 It is unacceptable, or even a taboo for a Canadian brand to thrive at the expense of communities.